elNino0916/reShut-CLI/README.md

 ------------------

-⚠️ The main branch will not get any updates till the release of 12.0.0. ⚠️
+⚠️ The main branch will not get any updates till the release of 12.0.0. -> [Development Branch](https://github.com/elNino0916/reShut-Legacy/tree/dev) ⚠️

 --------------------